quickube/piper/docs/CONTRIBUTING.md

 ```bash
 brew install kubectl
 ```
-3. isntall docker
+3. install docker

 4. install ngrok
 ```bash
 brew install ngrok
 ```
-6. install 5
+5. install kind
 ```bash
 brew install kind
 ```

 Deployment:
-1. make sure docker are running.
+1. Make sure Docker is running.
-2. create tunnel with ngrok using `make ngrok`, save the `Forwarding` address.
+2. Create a tunnel with ngrok using `make ngrok`, and save the `Forwarding` address.
-3. create `values.dev.yaml` file that contains subset of chart's `value.yaml` file. check [example of values file](https://github.com/quickube/piper/tree/main/examples/template.values.dev.yaml) rename it to `values.dev.yaml` and put in root directory.
+3. Create a `values.dev.yaml` file that contains a subset of the chart's `values.yaml` file.
+Check the [example of values file](https://github.com/quickube/piper/tree/main/examples/template.values.dev.yaml), rename it to `values.dev.yaml`, and put it in the root directory.
-4. use `make deploy`. it will do the following:
+4. Use `make deploy`.
+It will do the following:
-     * deploy a local registry as container
+   * Deploy a local registry as a container
-     * deploy a kind cluster as container with configuration
+   * Deploy a kind cluster as a container with configuration
-     * deploy nginx reverse proxy in the kind cluster
+   * Deploy nginx reverse proxy in the kind cluster
-     * deploy Piper with the local helm chart
+   * Deploy Piper with the local helm chart
-5. validate using `curl localhost/piper/healthz`.
+5. Validate using `curl localhost/piper/healthz`.

 ## Debugging

-For debugging the best practice is to use Rookout.
-To enable this function pass a Rookout token in the chart `rookout.token` or as existing secret `rookout.existingSecret`
+For debugging, the best practice is to use Rookout.
+To enable this function, pass a Rookout token in the chart `rookout.token` or as an existing secret `rookout.existingSecret`.